 - Drill a hole on the fifth level and use that to fit the probe.
-There are several temperature control units out there such as the Ranco Electric Temperature Control or the Inkbird Temp Control Thermostat ITC1000.
-Both work excellently.
+There are several temperature control units out there like the Vivosun Temperature Control (thermostat).

 Alternatively, you can use a separate heat tap for each level.
 This also works well and is a more efficient way to provide adequate heating.
 Connect the heat tapes together so they rely on a single thermostat.
 Use aluminum foil tape to hold the wiring as well as the heat tapes in place.